PeridexisErrant/roses-scripts/README.rst

 Calling any of these scripts with the ``-help`` option should give usage information and a summary of what it does.

-*Some in-progess scripts are not documented here.*
+*Some in-progress scripts are not documented here.*
 :forums:`Check the forum thread. <135597.msg4928406#msg4928406>`

 TODO:  ensure that all of these scripts have standard locations,